DanielOgorchock/ST_Anything/HubDuino/README.md

-HubDuino v1.1
+HubDuino v1.1.1
 ================

+**WARNING** - If using an ESP8266, make sure you are using v2.3 of the Arduino ESP8266 Board manager (v2.4/2.4.1 introduced a memory leak causing ST_Anythign to crash after an hour or two.)

 **Recent History:**
+2018-06-24 HubDuino v1.1.1 - Added Servo Motor support
 2018-06-05 HubDuino v1.1 - Converted to use Hubitat Composite Device Driver Model

 ## Architecture Flow Chart

 ![screenshot](https://user-images.githubusercontent.com/5206084/41016005-e382479e-691a-11e8-871f-e62964c0e0c0.png)

-Note: The HubDuino v1.1 release is based on the ST_Anything v2.9 baseline and was built using the Arduino IDE v1.8.5.
+Note: The HubDuino v1.1.1 release is based on the ST_Anything v2.9.1 baseline and was built using the Arduino IDE v1.8.5.
 Please make sure to upgrade your IDE.

 Turn your Arduino UNO/MEGA/MKR1000, NodeMCU ESP8266, or ESP32 into Anything you can imagine!
 HubDuino/ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
 - Arduino with SmartThings ThingShield